Coelophysis? kayentakatae

-Coelophysis? kayentakatae is an extinct species of neotheropod dinosaur that lived approximately 200 - 196 million years ago during the early part of the Jurassic Period in what is now the southwestern United States.
-While originally assigned to the genus Syntarsus as Syntarsus kayentakatae, that genus name was found to be preoccupied by a Colydiine beetle, so it was moved to the genus Megapnosaurus as Megapnosaurus kayentakatae.
-Later it was moved again to Coelophysis, however the species still possesses no definite genus assignment.
+Coelophysis? kayentakatae is an extinct species of neotheropod dinosaur that lived approximately 200–196 million years ago during the early part of the Jurassic Period in what is now the southwestern United States.
+It was originally named Syntarsus kayentakatae, but the genus Syntarsus was found to be preoccupied by a Colydiine beetle, so it was moved to the genus Megapnosaurus, and then to Coelophysis.
+A 2022 reassessment suggests that this species may require a new genus name.

 Discovery

-The holotype of C.? kayentakatae (MNA V2623) was recovered in the Silty Facies Member of the Kayenta Formation in Arizona.
+The holotype of "S." kayentakatae (MNA V2623) was recovered in the Silty Facies Member of the Kayenta Formation in Arizona.
 This material was collected in 1977 from carbonaceous sandstone deposited during the Sinemurian and Pliensbachian stages of the Jurassic period.
-Specimen UCMP V128659 was discovered in 1982 and referred to Megapnosaurus kayentakatae by Rowe (1989), as a subadult gracile individual and later, Tykoski (2005) agreed.
-Gay (2010) described the specimen as the new tetanurine taxon Kayentavenator elysiae, but Mortimer (2010) pointed out that there was no published evidence that Kayentavenator is the same taxon as M. kayentakatae.
+Specimen UCMP 128659 was discovered in 1982 and referred to Megapnosaurus kayentakatae by Rowe (1989), as a subadult gracile individual, which later agreed by Tykoski (2005).
+Gay (2010) described the specimen as the new tetanurine taxon Kayentavenator elysiae.

-The species epithet of C.? kayentakatae refers to Dr. Kathleen Smith, nicknamed "Kayenta Kay" for her extensive work in the Kayenta Formation, which included the discovery of the type specimen of this species.
+The species epithet of "S." kayentakatae refers to Dr. Kathleen Smith, nicknamed "Kayenta Kay" for her extensive work in the Kayenta Formation, which included the discovery of the type specimen of this species.

 Description

-C.? kayentakatae was a relatively small dinosaur, reaching 2.5 m in length and 30 kg in body mass.
+S. kayentakatae was a relatively small dinosaur, reaching 2.5 m in length and 30 kg in body mass.
 It had two small, parallel crests which may demonstrate an evolutionary step toward later and larger neotheropods, such as the more advanced and larger Dilophosaurus.
 Both possess a "weak joint" between the premaxillary and the maxillary bones, creating a hooked premaxillary jaw.

-Specimen UCMP V128659 was discovered in 1982 and referred to Syntarsus kayentakatae by Rowe in 1989 as a subadult gracile individual and Tykoski (2005) later agreed.
+Specimen UCMP 128659 was discovered in 1982 and referred to Syntarsus kayentakatae by Rowe in 1989 as a subadult gracile individual, which was later agreed by Tykoski (2005).
 Gay (2010) classified the specimen as tetanurine Kayentavenator elysiae.
-Mortimer (2010) pointed out that there was no published evidence to support Kayentavenator being the same as kayentakatae except for in Ezcurra (2012) based on an unpublished analysis.
+Mortimer (2010) pointed out the uncertainty of whether Kayentavenator is a validly named taxon based on the rules of ICZN and the absence of published evidence that Kayentavenator is the same taxon as S. kayentakatae, while questioning whether Kayentavenator is a tetanurine.
+In the 2012 conference abstract, Martin Ezcurra treated Kayentavenator as a junior synonym of S. kayentakatae based on his unpublished phylogenetic matrix.
+In 2017, Ezcurra treated the holotype of Kayentavenator as a specimen of S. kayentakatae.

-According to Tykoski and Rowe (2004) "Coelophysis" kayentakatae can be distinguished based on the following characteristics:
+According to Tykoski and Rowe (2004) Syntarsus kayentakatae can be distinguished based on the following characteristics: